briand-hub/Esp32AI/AI Tutorial.md

 We discussed about *forward* propagation where input layer values are driven through the network to the output layer.
 When we have our output we can calculate an error (remember, the $MSE$) given the expected target value.

 This error tells us *how much* we are wrong.
-We would like to say each neuron of the previous layer this error too in order to adjust each synapsis weight to obtain a lower error.
-Then, neuros should do that for the previous layer again and again till reaching the input.
+We would like to communicate to each neuron of the previous layer this error in order to adjust each synapsis weight to obtain a lower error.
+Then, should do the same for the previous layer again and again till reaching the input.
 After that all weights will be updated (we don't have to worry about neuron's value because they depend on weights).
+If we can translate this into math equations then we can "teach" to our NN how to *self-adjust* or *learn from error*.

 Done that, a forward propagation with updated weights will give a more precise output (with a lower error).
 We can repeat the process ($epoch$ times) until the error is as low as zero.